-Art, B.F.A.
-College of Arts & Sciences
+Accounting, B.A.

 The GEC contains 22 Learning Objectives organized under five General Education Learning Outcomes (GLOs).
 To complete the GEC, select at least one course for each objective.
 Many courses will meet more than one objective, but a minimum of 40 distinct hours in the GEC is required.